DanMorriss/jazz-platform/README.md

 ### Imagry

 - The live music images were all taken from stock image library in [Canva](https://www.canva.com)
-- The band member images are all creditied below
+- The band member images are all credited below.

 [Back to top](<#contents>)
 ## Features
 ### Existing Features

 #### Navigation Bar
-- The nagivation menu is fully responsive, with different views for:
+- The navigation menu is fully responsive, with different views for:
     - Desktop
     - Tablet
     - Mobile
-- The left side of the nemue displays the sites logo that directs users back to the homepage. the right side of the menu link to the other sites pages and drop below the logo for smaller screen sizes.
+- The left side of the menu displays the sites logo that directs users back to the homepage.
+The right side of the menu link to the other sites pages and drop below the logo for smaller screen sizes.
     - Home
     - House Band
     - Contact
-- The menu makes navigating between the different pages in the site easy, avouding use of the back button.
+- The menu makes navigating between the different pages in the site easy, avoiding use of the back button.

 __Navigation menu: Desktop view__
 ![Desktop view of the navigation menu](assets/images/nav-desktop.png)